Is dark energy necessary for the sustainability of traversable wormholes?: Solution generating technique

 \subsection{Solution for $b(r) = \frac{r_0^2}{r}$}

 Here, we consider a widely used specific form function given by $b(r) = \frac{r_0^2}{r}$.
 Notably a generalised version of this shape function appears in the work of Tripathy \cite{tripathy}.
 However, in that work the author commenced the study by referring to `tideless' forces amounting to $\phi = 0$.
 Thereafter he adopted the classical Casimir force variation density going as $-\frac{1}{a^4}$ where $a$ is the separation between two charged plates.
 Based on these he obtained the shape function above.
 In addition he was interested in quantum effects and the generalised uncertainty principle (GUP).
 Zubair {\it {et al}} \cite{zubair2} followed a similar approach to Tripathy however to fix the geometry of the models they assumed the existence of conformal Killing vectors.
 This places a restriction on the metric potentials, that is on the shape function profile.
 Our approach is quite different: We take the conventional understanding of vanishing tidal forces as $\frac{d\phi}{dr} = 0$ and then we postulate forms of the shape function with the desired properties for a viable WH.
-In the upper panel of Fig. \ref{fig2}, we plot the embedding diagram using the shape function $b(r) =\frac{r_0^2}{r}$ and Eq. (\ref{embed}).
+In the Fig. \ref{fig4}, we plot the shape function $b(r)$ along with the embedding diagram and the embedded surface $z(r)$ using $b(r) =\frac{r_0^2}{r}$ and Eq. (\ref{embed}).

 Taking into account Eqs. (\ref{12})-(\ref{14}) with the EoS (\ref{EoS1}), we have the following expressions

 Solving the Eqs. (\ref{eq37})-(\ref{eq38}), we get the expression for $p_r$ and $p_t$ in terms of $b$ and $b^{\prime}$,